 Led by Commander Ace Hunter (Bostwick) and his friend Dallas (Beck), the Megaforce is sent to help a small (fictional) country in Africa address border incursions from its (equally fictional) neighbor, who has hired an old acquaintance of Hunter's, Duke Guerera (Silva).

 No connection to Power Rangers Megaforce.

 The film features the following tropes:

 - Action Girl: Major Zara... allegedly.
-She manages to pass Megaforce qualification training, but besides her best desires, doesn't gets to go on the mission.
+She manages to pass Megaforce qualification training, but despite her best desires, doesn't get to go on the mission.

 - Badass Army: The titular "Megaforce".
-Guerrera's army is apparently one, considering that it constantly makes incursions into the Republic of Sardun and wrecks the place with little problem.
+Guerera's army is apparently one, considering that it constantly makes incursions into the Republic of Sardun and wrecks the place with little problem.